Hover over events and select them individually to get a description of the event.

 Klamath River near Happy Camp Class II, III, and one IV

 Come join us for the classic, fun, pool-drop runs near Happy Camp.
-Camping at Curly Jack Campground, first-come, first-served.
-Participants responsible for paying for their own campsites.
+Camping at Curly Jack Campground, first-come, first-served Campground.
+Boaters responsible for paying for their own campsites.
 Mostly class II and III boating with one IV (Dragon’s Tooth).

 Contact: Greg Robinson, ridingdiving@yahoo.com